Lin Hsi-yao

-Early life
+Lin Hsi-yao (林錫耀 (Lîm Sek-iāu, Lín Xíyào); born 25 December 1961) is a Taiwanese politician.
+He was the first Vice Premier of Taiwan under the Tsai Ing-wen government and the Lin cabinet.
+He served as the secretary-general of the Democratic Progressive Party from 2012 to 2014 and 2020 to 2022, he resigned the office with the incumbent chairwoman Tsai Ing-wen after the party's poor performance in the local elections in 2022.
+He had also served as the Acting Magistrate of Taipei County, Deputy Magistrate of Taipei County, and Minister without Portfolio of the Executive Yuan.

+Education

-Lin studied civil engineering at National Taiwan University, where he earned a bachelor's and degree and a master's degree in the subject in 1983 and 1990, respectively.
+Lin studied civil engineering at National Taiwan University, where he earned a bachelor's degree and a master's degree in the subject in 1983 and 1990, respectively.

 Vice Premiership

 On 7 April 2016, Premier-designate Lin Chuan appointed Lin Hsi-yao to the position of vice premier.
 Lin Hsi-yao resigned in September 2017, and was shortly afterward presented with an Order of Brilliant Star.

 Later political career

 Lin later worked on Tsai Ing-wen's 2020 presidential campaign.
 She won a second term, after which Lin was named secretary-general of the Democratic Progressive Party.